Cook Islands Travel Information

 Tipping is not expected and is contrary to Cook Islands custom.

 Visits to the Cook Islands are usually trouble free.
 There is relatively little crime, but it is always advisable to protect your valuables.

 Cook Islanders are known to be hospitable, generous and somewhat reserved, and will greet travellers who depart or return from voyages by placing a garland of flowers around their necks.
 Locals are also very religious and frown upon inappropriate dress.
 Beachwear should not be worn in town, and topless sunbathing is not acceptable behaviour.

 The main business centre is Avarua on Rarotonga Island.
-Business in the Cook Islands is fairly casual, extending to dress (which should also be modest, particularly for women) and punctuality.
-Meetings will be conducted in English when foreigners are present, although islanders may speak to one another in Maori to clarify their understanding during proceedings, and is not meant as an offence.
+The business environment in the Cook Islands is fairly casual and relaxed.
+However, punctuality is important and dress should be modest, particularly for women.
+Meetings will be conducted in English when foreigners are present, although islanders may speak to one another in Maori to clarify their understanding during proceedings.
+It is not meant as an offence.
 Meetings usually begin and end with a prayer.
-Business hours are generally 8.30am to 4.30pm Monday to Friday.
+Business hours are generally 8.30am to 4.30pm, Monday to Friday.

 Become our Cook Islands Travel Expert